mikhaelkevin/back-end/README.md

 <i>Note: you can use your own way to import the database</i>

-- Import our [API Documentation](https://documenter.getpostman.com/view/13579110/VUxLwoTN) on Postman
+- Import our [API Documentation](https://documenter.getpostman.com/view/13579110/VUxLwoTN) on Postman (change the base url if you want use it on local)
 - After all the step is done you ready to go
 - Open the backend folder with your IDE
 - Open the IDE teriminal and run below command